 We tend to think of bacteria as harmful, disease-causing organisms.
-Over the last 120 years, though, science has uncovered the reality that every living system — from plant to animal, including humans — is covered by trillions of microorganisms, including bacteria, yeast, and fungus.
-Most of these are either neutral or beneficial.
+Over the last 120 years, science has uncovered the reality that every living system — from plants to animals to people — is covered by trillions of microorganisms, including bacteria, yeast and fungi.
+Most are either neutral or beneficial.
 They are also essential.

-This means that beneficial microbes have potential applications to help balance not only the health of humans, but of animals, plants and our environments.
-The biochemicals derived from their fermentation are non-toxic and cost-effective replacements for petroleum-based chemicals, from leather processing to household cleaning.
+Beneficial microbes have potential applications to help balance not only the health of people, but also of animals, plants, and the environment.
+The biochemicals derived from fermentation are non-toxic and cost-effective replacements for petroleum-based chemicals, used from leather processing to household cleaning.

 Probiotic Holdings explores innovative and creative technologies that put these microorganisms and their fermented derivatives to work in agriculture, livestock and animal health, bioremediation, and industrial and chemical processes.